Configure disk-backed message buffer behavior

 Tip

-Specifying a Ephemeral Volume Claim (EVC) or Persistent Volume Claim (PVC) template lets you to use a storage class of your choice, increasing flexibility for some deployment scenarios.
-For example, Persistent Volumes (PVs) provisioned using a PVC template appear in commands like kubectl get pv, which can be useful for inspecting the cluster state.
+When you specify an Ephemeral Volume Claim (EVC) or Persistent Volume Claim (PVC) template, you can use a storage class of your choice, which increases flexibility for some deployment scenarios.
+For example, persistent volumes provisioned by using a PVC template appear in commands like kubectl get pv

-If your Kubernetes nodes lack sufficient local disk space for the message buffer, use a storage class that provides network storage like Azure Blobs.
-However, it's generally better to use local disk with a smaller maxSize value, as the message buffer benefits from fast access and doesn't require durability.
+If your Kubernetes nodes lack sufficient local disk space for the message buffer, use a storage class that provides network storage like Azure Blob Storage.
+It's better to use a local disk with a smaller maxSize

-Deploy Azure IoT Operations with disk-backed message buffer
+Deploy IoT Operations with disk-backed message buffer

-To use disk-backed message buffer, deploy Azure IoT Operations using the az iot ops create command with the --broker-config-file flag.
-See the following command (other parameters omitted for brevity):
+To use a disk-backed message buffer, deploy IoT Operations by using the az iot ops create

 az iot ops create ... --broker-config-file <FILE>.json